 In Big Cities and Urban Suburbs, 72% of people support requiring fossil fuel companies to pay a tax on their carbon emissions and using the money to reduce other taxes, such as income tax, by an equal amount.
-On the other hand, only 55% of LDS Enclaves and 58% of Aging Farmlands support a carbon tax.“We are more divided on a carbon tax than on some of the other potential policy avenues,” Marlon explains.
-“Just putting the word tax on anything is kind of a signal to people.
-Liberals tend to be more OK with taxes.
-Conservatives tend to be more anti-taxes.
-There is a much more political dimension to that word itself, let alone that is about an environmental issue.”
+On the other hand, only 55% of LDS Enclaves and 58% of Aging Farmlands support a carbon tax.

-Washington state, which elected several Democratic lawmakers in the midterms, failed to pass what would have been the country’s first carbon tax last month.
+Washington state, which elected several Democratic lawmakers in the midterms, failed to pass what would have been the country’s first carbon tax in November.
 According to Time, the fossil fuel industry spent millions of dollars opposing the tax, eclipsing the money raised by supporters.
-Late last month, a bipartisan group of congressmen also proposed a national carbon tax, though it remains to be seen whether the bill will advance; similar measures have not succeeded in the past.
+Later that month, a bipartisan group of congressmen also proposed a national carbon tax, though it seems unlikely the bill will advance; similar measures have not succeeded in the past.

 CO2 as a Pollutant

 There is more widespread support in American communities for regulating carbon dioxide, the primary greenhouse gas, as a pollutant.
-Between 70% and 80% of all communities agreed with this policy.“Support is likely high because people consistently recognize the value and benefits of clean air and clean water,” Marlon says.
-“The policy here does not call out particular industries or clarify who would be most affected, and it doesn’t invoke taxes.”
+Between 70% and 80% of all communities agreed with this policy.

 During a contentious case in 2007, the U.S. Supreme Court chastised the Environmental Protection Agency for not regulating carbon dioxide and other greenhouse gasses, ruling that regulation fell “well within” the agency’s authority under the Clean Air Act.
 This ruling gave the EPA the authority to regulate auto emissions, and the case could resurface if Trump’s EPA follows through on plans to loosen auto emission standards.

 Renewable energy has the highest support across the board of any policy.
-More than 80% of each community type said they would support funding research into renewable energy sources.“There’s a misconception out there that not everybody is on board, that many people don’t want this,” Marlon says.
-“When in fact that isn’t true.”
+More than 80% of each community type said they would support funding research into renewable energy sources.

 Overall, Americans seem to have an appetite for federal policies tackling climate changes, though support differs by political party.
 Another recent poll, this one by Monmouth University in New Jersey, found that 69% of Americans support the government taking more actions to reduce activities that cause climate change, including 85% of Democrats, 70% of independents, and 51% of Republicans.